 \subsection{Related work}

-Stone duality has tight links with automata theory, see \cite{DBLP:conf/stacs/Pin09} and \cite{Gehrke_vanGool_2024}.
-Profinite words naturally appear in the Reiterman theorem for pseudovarieties, as proved in \cite{Reiterman1982} and \cite{Banaschewski1983}, as sets of profinite equations determine pseudovarieties \cite{doi:10.1142/2481}.
-Profinite words have also been used to understand the limitedness problem in \cite{DBLP:conf/icalp/Torunczyk12} and to show the decidability of weak MSO+U over infinite trees in \cite{DBLP:conf/stacs/BojanczykT12}.
-They also appear in relationship with symbolic dynamics \cite{Almeida2020}.
-There is a celebrated line of research extending Stone duality to take into account monoid operations on the topological side and residuation operations on the algebraic side, see \cite{DBLP:conf/icalp/GehrkeGP08, DBLP:conf/icalp/GehrkeGP10}, which inspired the introduction of "profinite $\lambda$-terms" in \cite{entics:12280} and thoroughly studied in~\cite{moreau:tel-05428993}.
+Stone duality has tight links with automata theory, see~\cite{pin2009} and~\cite{Gehrke_vanGool_2024}.
+Profinite words naturally appear in the Reiterman theorem for pseudovarieties, as proved in~\cite{Reiterman1982} and~\cite{Banaschewski1983}, as sets of profinite equations determine pseudovarieties~\cite{doi:10.1142/2481}.
+Profinite words have also been used to understand the limitedness problem in~\cite{DBLP:conf/icalp/Torunczyk12} and to show the decidability of weak MSO+U over infinite trees in~\cite{DBLP:conf/stacs/BojanczykT12}.
+There is a celebrated line of research extending Stone duality to take into account monoid operations on the topological side and residuation operations on the algebraic side, see~\cite{DBLP:conf/icalp/GehrkeGP08, DBLP:conf/icalp/GehrkeGP10}, which inspired the introduction of profinite $\lambda$-terms in~\cite{entics:12280} and thoroughly studied in~\cite{moreau:tel-05428993}.

 There is a growing connection between automata theory and $\lambda$-calculus.
-Salvati has defined the notion of regular language of $\lambda$-terms in \cite{DBLP:conf/wollic/Salvati09}, using semantic tools.
-In a more syntactic direction, Hillebrand and Kanellakis established in \cite{DBLP:conf/lics/HillebrandK96} a link between the regularity of a language and the $\lambda$-definability of its characteristic function.
-This idea is at the heart of the implicit automata program research by Nguy\~{\^e}n and Pradic started in \cite{iatlc1}, which shows that Hillebrand and Kanellakis' result can be adapted to get a correspondence between star-free languages and a substructural fragment of the simply typed $\lambda$-calculus, see \cite{titoPhD}.
-These two directions, semantic and syntactic, yield two notions of languages of $\lambda$-terms of any type which have been shown to coincide in \cite{https://doi.org/10.4230/lipics.csl.2024.40}.
+Salvati has defined the notion of regular language of $\lambda$-terms in~\cite{DBLP:conf/wollic/Salvati09}, using semantic tools.
+In a more syntactic direction, Hillebrand and Kanellakis established in~\cite{DBLP:conf/lics/HillebrandK96} a link between the regularity of a language and the $\lambda$-definability of its characteristic function.
+This idea is at the heart of the implicit automata program research by Nguy\~{\^e}n and Pradic started in~\cite{nguyen-pradic-1}, which shows that Hillebrand and Kanellakis' result can be adapted to get a correspondence between star-free languages and a substructural fragment of the simply typed $\lambda$-calculus, see~\cite{titoPhD}.
+These two directions, semantic and syntactic, yield two notions of languages of $\lambda$-terms of any type which have been shown to coincide in~\cite{moreau_et_al:LIPIcs.CSL.2024.40}.